raganwald/raganwald.github.com/_posts/2015-06-20-purely-functional-mixins.md

 Object.assign(Todo.prototype, Coloured);
 {% endhighlight %}

-While this works just fine for all of the Todos we create in this part of the program, we may accidentally break `Todo` instances used elewhere.
-What we really want is a `ColoredTodo` in one part of the program, and `Todo` everwhere else.
+While this works just fine for all of the Todos we create in this part of the program, we may accidentally break `Todo` instances used elsewhere.
+What we really want is a `ColoredTodo` in one part of the program, and `Todo` everywhere else.

 The `extends` keyword solves that problem in the trivial case: